MichaelJKing/michaeljking.github.io/_posts/2018-03-16-Reinforcement-Learning-In-A-Simple-Card-Game.md

             s_prime = environment_state.get_state()

             # If the state we moved to is not terminal choose the next action
-            # now so that we can update q learning algorithms
+            # now so that we can update algorithms like SARSA which learn q
             q_prime = 0
             a_prime = -1
             if not environment_state.is_terminal():